 France ranks as Brits’ third most popular relocation destination within Europe.
 According to Full Fact, there are 190,000+ UK born people currently living in France.
 The country offers a great array of diversity among its cities and municipalities.
-The city vibe and lifestyle varies significantly from city to city.
+The city vibe and lifestyle vary significantly from city to city.
 Living in the main urban metropolis will be quite different than the rest of the country.
 However, what France does offer that’s uniform across the country, is a devotion to the dining experience.
 Throughout every corner of the country, everyone enjoys cheese, meats, and home-grown wine and champagne.

 A few facts and figures about France

 Check out these important facts and figures about your soon to be country.
 New experiences are waiting to be uncovered in your new home.
-Below is a table with the essential information you want to be aware before moving to France.
+Below is a table with the essential information you want to be aware of before moving to France.

 |Population||67.12 million people (2017)|

 |Religions||Christian (overwhelmingly Roman Catholic) 63-66%, Muslim 7-9%, Buddhist 0.5-0.75%, Jewish 0.5-0.75%, other 0.5-1.0%, none 23-28%|